World Individual Debating and Public Speaking Championships: Adjudication and Ranking

 Adjudication for the tournament consists of members of the general public invited as judges, as well as one coach judge per room.
 Prior to the tournament, the host school will publicize the tournament and individuals locally associated with public speaking and debating and the host school will volunteer to judge.
 These individuals then participate in one or more training workshops.
 Scores are reviewed by a committee of coaches and experienced officials to discern for bias.
 The rationale behind this selection method stems from the founders' intent to assess ability on the basis of speaking to the 'common man or woman', not a specialized individual.
 Each competitor is judged by 40 to 50 judges by the end of the competition.

 The top seven to twelve competitors in each event advance to final rounds, and the top two (or four for debate) competitors in the finals advance to the grand finals.
 Categorical rankings are decided on performance in the grand finals and finals.
 The final rounds are judged by coaches whose students are not in the category they are adjudicating.
 The overall ranking is based solely on the combined results of the preliminary rounds.

+In 2023, it was decided that the overall champion of the World Individual Debating and Public Speaking Championships would receive the John Robinson Award – an award commemorating the founder of this international competition, John Robinson.

 A notable difference between the WIDPSC and the World Schools Debating Championships – the parallel major international competition which specializes in debating rather than public speaking – is that WSDC's primary focus is on the ranking of each country's team as opposed to each individual participant's ranking.
 Accordingly, students at the WIDPSC often compete against fellow members of their country's team.
+WSDC is a different format of debate with three per side.
+WIDPSC debate format is two per side.